ratish11/aws-fullstack-app/README.md

 Individual ReadMe docs are included inside frontend and backend dirs.

 References included in the `reference.txt`, and many more is missing.

+Some Screenshots of the logs on lambda, dynamodb screenshot are included in the `ScreenShots` dir